lausek/lowebf/README.md

 # lowebf

-Is a PHP backend for creating simple websites without too much user interaction.
+Is a microframework for creating simple websites without much user interaction.

 ## Directory structure